 Americans receive the majority of their vaccinations in childhood, but there are several vaccinations adults should receive as well:

-Influenza: “All adults need a flu shot every year,” says Matthew J. Riffle, MD, internal medicine physician at Physicians Park Primary Care and Immediate Convenient Care ....
+Influenza: “All adults need a flu shot every year,” says Matthew J. Riffle, MD, internal medicine physician at Physicians Park Primary Care.
+“The best time to receive...
 Read more

 Adults need vaccinations just as much as children.
 While you receive the majority of your vaccinations in childhood, the following are shots you may receive as an adult: